-Men and women are in perpetual combat in James Toback’s films, but the battle takes a darker, more cynical turn here.
+Men and women are in perpetual combat in James Toback’s films, but the battle takes a darker, more cynical turn in “When Will I Be Loved.”
+Playing like a continuation of “Two Girls and a Guy” and “Black and White,” pic cozies up to a monied Gotham gal able to enact revenge on two controlling men.
 The faux-feminist streak that has run through Toback’s recent work feels no less inauthentic this time, and those films’ weak B.O. performance will be reprised during a brief fall run launched by the pic’s Toronto fest opening.

 Toback partisans and critics won’t change their views after seeing his latest in a string of acid-tongued, polemical and ultra-talky pics centering mainly on young urban characters across the racial and gender divides.